Sony A6500 vs A7R II

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A6500 or the Sony A7R II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A6500:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.